MrAirspace/aircraft-flight-schedules/README.md

 'Track_Origin_DateTime_UTC' = starting date and time of the track of a flight - UTC format

-'Track_Origin_ApplicableAirports' = airports in the vicinity of the starting point of the track of a flight - airport ICAO code (further details and possible cases in sections below)
+'Track_Origin_ApplicableAirports' = airport(s) in the vicinity of the starting point of the track of a flight - airport ICAO code (further details and possible cases in sections below)

 ![columns_dep_and_route_validation](https://github.com/user-attachments/assets/cbf99be4-4de1-4a4e-af64-994656273e16)